-- 1. BELIEVES that the need to reduce housestaff working schedules are clear and reasonable and deserves attention from residency program directors, specialty residency review committees, state governments and the federal governments. - 2.
+- BELIEVES that the need to reduce housestaff working schedules are clear and reasonable and deserves attention from residency program directors, specialty residency review committees, state governments and the federal governments. - 2.
+BELIEVES the resident duty hours regulations as adopted by the ACGME are currently insufficient to ensure maximized patient and resident safety and health.
+(2005) - 3.
 SUPPORTS and will work toward the implementation of regulations, including those at the federal level, which will regulate resident work hours with the intent of providing a better standard of care for all patients and more humane working conditions for residents.
 These regulations should include or take into account, but not be limited to, the following: - a.
-The number of hours a resident may work per week should not exceed 80 hours.
-(2003) - b.
+The number of hours a resident may work per week should not exceed 80 hours, without averaging hours worked over a period of greater than one week.
+(2005) - b.
 The number of hours a resident may work per shift should not exceed 24 hours.
 (2003) - c.
 Residents should have at least 10 hours of time off duty between scheduled shifts.
 (2003) - d.
-Residents should have at least 1 full day off out of every 7 days and one full weekend off per month.
-(2003) - e.
-Residents should not be on-call more than every third night.
-(2003) - f.
-Residents who are assigned to patient care responsibilities in an emergency department should work no more than 12 consecutive hours in that department.
-(2003) - g.
-Whistleblower protections should be in place for residents who wish to report programs in violation of work hour regulations.
-Residents should be able to anonymously report their program's violations.
-Residents who in good faith report a violation or suspected violation, participate in an investigation or proceeding, discuss a violation with others, or avail themselves of their stated rights, should not be penalized and should be protected from retaliation and discrimination.
-(2003) - h.
-Each hospital should inform residents of the effects of acute and chronic sleep deprivation on both patients and residents.
-(2003) - 3.
-BELIEVES in order to accommodate needed residency reform, private and governmental health financing bodies must recognize the need of hospitals to hire increased ancillary personnel to perform many tasks which do not require the physician's expertise but are currently performed by residents. - 4.
+Residents should have at least 1 full continuous 24 hour period off out of every 7 days, without averaging off hours over a period of greater than 7 days, and one full weekend off per month.
+(2005) - 4.
+BELIEVES in order to accommodate needed residency reform, private and governmental health financing bodies must recognize the need of hospitals to hire increased ancillary personnel to perform many tasks which do not require the physician's expertise but are currently performed by residents. - 5.
 BELIEVES resident's salaries or benefits should not be reduced.
-In addition, there will not be any prolongation of the residency training period due to limitations on working hours. - 5.
+In addition, there will not be any prolongation of the residency training period due to limitations on working hours. - 6.
 BELIEVES independent review committees should include resident physicians and should monitor residency program compliance.
-(2003) - 6.
-BELIEVES public hospitals and indigent patients must not hear the brunt of this reform.
+(2003) - 7.
+BELIEVES public hospitals and indigent patients must not hear the brunt of this reform. - 8.
+SUPPORTS continued exploration on the relationship between sleep deprivation and high work hours and how they affect physical and emotional health, learning and retention, and professionalism among residents and students.(2005) - 9.
+BELIEVES that the same limits that apply to resident work hours should be applied towards medical student work hours.
+(2005) - 10.
+SUPPORTS the action of the Liaison Committee on Medical Education (LCME) in February 2004 to limit medical student work hours to the same maximum level as those worked by residents, BUT BELIEVES that more specific guidelines would be appropriate.
+(2005) - 11.
+URGES medical schools to swiftly enact the guidelines issued by the LCME limiting student work hours.
+(2005) - 12.
+URGES the LCME to incorporate a formal standard governing stuent work hours which applies the same regulations towards medical students that AMSA urges for residents as described above.
+(2005) - 13.
+BELIEVES that resident fatigue and sleep deprivation increase the rist of harm to residents and the general public, and URGES residency programs to acknowledge that this increased risk may arise as a consequence of residents' conscientious fulfillment of their duties, and URGES residency programs to institute appropriate measures to minimize the risk of harm to residents and the public.
+(2005)